 Provides academic editorial advice for the Journal of the Society for Psychical Research

-Members: Dr Carlos Alvarado, Prof. Stephan Braude, Dr Richard Broughton, Prof. Bernard Carr, Prof. Deborah Delanoy, Dr Alan Gauld, Dr James Houran, Prof. Adrian Parker, Adrian Ryan, Dr Stefan Schmidt, Dr Paul Stevens, Dr Carl Williams, Prof. Robin Wooffitt
+Members: Dr Carlos Alvarado, Prof. Stephen Braude, Dr Richard Broughton, Prof. Bernard Carr, Prof. Deborah Delanoy, Dr Alan Gauld, Dr James Houran, Prof. Adrian Parker, Prof. John Poynton, Adrian Ryan, Dr Stefan Schmidt, Dr Paul Stevens, Prof. Caroline Watt, Dr Carl Williams, Prof. Robin Wooffitt

 Education and Publicity Committee